Ted Lasso: Filming

 Filming for the third season began on March 7, 2022.
 The series filmed on location in Amsterdam for the third season.
 With the emergence of Nate becoming West Ham United's head coach during season 3, the club's London Stadium was used for filming.
 Stamford Bridge, the home of Chelsea, was used for filming in the third season episode "4–5–1".
 The appearance sparked controversy amongst Chelsea supporters after the show's editing team modified a memorial banner for the late Chelsea player Ray Wilkins that was paid for by the club's supporters.
 The banner which reads "They don't make them like Ray anymore" was changed to read "Roy" to tie in with the storyline of Richmond coach Roy Kent returning to his old club.
 Owner Todd Boehly released a statement apologizing to fans and to Wilkins' family, claiming the deal with Apple was agreed before he had purchased the club.

 During the third season, further Premier League stadiums including Manchester United's Old Trafford and Burnley's Turf Moor were briefly filmed for on-field action, while Dutch Eredivisie side AFC Ajax's Johan Cruyff Arena was used for on and off the field scenes at the beginning of the episode "Sunflowers".
 Later episodes in Season 3 also filmed at Arsenal's Emirates Stadium and Manchester City's City of Manchester Stadium.

 Production on season four began in July 2025, with some filming locations being scouted in Blue Springs, Missouri and other locations in the Kansas City metropolitan area.
 Filming began on July 21, with a photo of the main cast seated at Gates, a Kansas City barbecue restaurant.
 Other locations included scenes filmed at CPKC Stadium during a Kansas City Current match, the Negro Leagues Baseball Museum, and Country Club Plaza.
-Filming will then shift back to London later in summer 2025.
+Filming shifted back to London later in summer 2025.